Updated on March 16, 2020

 Best Time to Sell in Florida for Speed

 According to Redfin data, April and June are the months to quickly sell homes.
-Homes listed in these months spent 48 days on the market, which is 6 days than the Florida average.
+Homes listed in these months spent 48 days on the market, which is 3 days faster than the Florida average.

 In comparison, homes listed in February were on the market for 57 days to sell.